Did You Know . . .

 - National Annual Meeting - Each July, the Association holds its national annual meeting.
 This convention, which is hosted by a different state each year, is open to all breeders and friends.
 Activities and programs include tours, award presentations, Fun Auction (event to raise money to finance the junior activities), annual meeting and election of officers, national sale, and seminars.

-- National Shows - The Association sponsors six national shows located throughout the country.
+- National Shows - The Association sponsors seven national shows located throughout the country.

 Western National, Sacramento, California